aashishmalhotra/eda-haberman-survival-dataset/README.md

 I also wrote an accompanied blog post.
 An accompanied Medium blog post has been written and can be viewed here: [A Thorough Investigation of Haberman's Cancer Survival Dataset using Explorartory Data Analysis]().
 The complete notebook can be accessed [here]().

 The goal is to practice exploring data and gathering informational details about the dataset.
 The details can be extracted to create a simple model. train the neural network to predict whether a patient survived after breast cancer surgery, when it is given other attributes as input.
-First thing that is needed in order to do that, is to have a data set.
-A data set can be found here.
 The name of the data set is Haberman's Survival Dataset (March 4, 1991).
 The dataset contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago's Billings Hospital on the survival of patients who had undergone surgery for breast cancer.

 What else to add?